Your Complete Guide to Pergola Design

-After reading this guide, you’ll feel comfortable integrating a pergola in the outdoor architectural design of a garden or landscape as well as utilizing them to create beautiful and functional outdoor living spaces for commercial and residential applications.
+After reading this guide, you’ll feel comfortable integrating a pergola design in the outdoor architectural design of a garden or landscape as well as utilizing them to create beautiful and functional outdoor living spaces for commercial and residential applications.
 Plus you’ll have the knowledge needed to customize the pergola to your client’s exact specifications as well as speak knowledgeably about its advantages and how it benefits both homeowners and businesses.

 So, settle in.
 There is a lot more to shade structures than first meets the eye.